google/draco/README.md

 ./draco_encoder -i testdata/bun_zipper.ply -o out.drc
 ~~~~~

-A value of `0` for the quantization parameters will not perform any quantization on the specified attribute.
+A value of `0` for the quantization parameter will not perform any quantization on the specified attribute.
 Any value other than `0` will quantize the input values for the specified attribute to that number of bits.
 For example:

 ~~~~~ bash
 ./draco_encoder -i testdata/bun_zipper.ply -o out.drc -qp 14